SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 Copy all the code from this package's `fpcl-theme.css` file into the `/src/assets/styles/fpcl-theme.css` file.
 Do the same thing with this package's `fpcl-utils.css` file and the `/src/assets/styles/fpcl-utils.css` file.

 You can customize the theme for the Fanny Pack components in the `fpcl-theme-overrides.css` file.
-1. Create your own theme in the `theme.css` file.
+1. Create your own custom theme in the `theme.css` file.
 You can refer to the `example-theme.css` file in the `fpcl` package's folder for some ideas.
-2. In the `fpcl-theme.css` file, copy the `Primary, Secondary, Tertiary colors, etc.` block and the `Global Styles` block and paste them into the overrides file.
+2. In the `fpcl-theme.css` file, copy the `Global Component Styles` block and paste it into the `fpcl-theme-overrides.css` file.
-3. Adjust the values of the colors and global styles to match your theme.
-That should handle most of your theme customizations.
+    1. Adjust the values of the component styles to match the theme that you created in the `theme.css` file.
+Adjusting those styles should handle most of your theme customizations.
+    2. NOTE: Make sure to install the fonts that are referenced in your font stacks in order for those fonts to be available in your components and the rest of your app.
-4. If you want to customize individual components, then copy the component style blocks that you want to customize from the `fpcl-theme.css` file and paste them in your `fpcl-theme-overrides.css` file and adjust the values to match your theme.
+3. If you want to customize individual components, then copy the component style blocks that you want to customize from the `fpcl-theme.css` file and paste them into your `fpcl-theme-overrides.css` file and adjust the values to match your theme.
+    1. WARNING: If you customize any of the individual components, then you will risk losing the global theme that is intended to give your app consistent branding throughout all the components.
+    2. The button text colors might need to be changed if they do not provide enough contrast against the background colors of your primary, secondary, and/or tertiary buttons.

 Then open your `/src/assets/styles/main.css` file and import all of your CSS files from your `/src/assets/styles` folder.
 That might look something like this: